Skip to content

 Principal / principle – the Principal is your pal, apparently.

 License / licence, practise / practice, and advise / advice all follow the same rule – S for the verb, c for the noun.
 So you need a paper licence (noun) to practise (verb) medicine.
-The trick to remembering which way round it is, is that advice and advise sound different, so you can put one of those into your sentence for a minute, and then track back to practice or licence.
+The trick to remembering which way round it is, is that advice and advise sound different, so you can put one of those into your sentence for a minute, and then track back to practic/se or licenc/se.

 Affect / effect – there’s a mnemonic for this – RAVEN – Remember Affect – Verb, Effect – Noun.
 ‘Affect’ meaning to make a difference to – ‘the changes will affect everyone’.
 ‘Effect’ meaning a result – ‘the effects of the changes will be…’.